I found this fun lecture by the grandfather of the big-tent intelligent design movement, Berkeley law professor Philip E. Johnson.

 - Christians should NOT try to prove God’s existence using evidence from the natural world (as Romans 1 says), and in fact it’s “Pelagianism” to even try

-- Christians should divorce their faith from logic and evidence even though the Bible presents faith as being rooted in reason and evidence
+- Christians should divorce their faith from logic and evidence even though the Bible says that Jesus performed miracles to supply evidence for his claims

-- Christians should not tie their faith to the science of today, because science is always changing and the theism-friendly evidence of today might be overturned tomorrow
+- Christians should not tie their faith to the best science available today, because science is always changing – what happens if we discover that the universe is eternal tomorrow?

 - It’s a good idea for me to critique the arguments of 1000-year old people who did not know anything about the cosmic fine-tuning argument – that’s fair!

-- I find it very useful to tell people that the argument from design is false without mentioning any design arguments from DNA or cosmic fine-tuning
+- I find it very useful to tell people that the argument from design is false without mentioning any scientific evidence of design from things like DNA and fine-tuning

 - We should assume that natural causes create all life, and then rule out all experimental evidence for intelligent causes that we have today

 - As long as you accept that God is a personal opinion that has nothing to do with reality, then you can do science